-Wholesalers were asked further detailed questions on each branded product that they were selling at the time of the survey (Table 7).
-Despite the rather small market and the recent start of brands, the results show that there are a large number of brands out there.
-33 brand names were found in total.
-There are no clear large market leaders and the most frequent observed brand, Swagat, accounted for only 13% of all the brands found.
-Of all the brands on sale, 31% were packed by the wholesalers themselves and a quarter of the branded bags were sold exclusively by that wholesaler.
+Wholesalers were further detailed questions on each branded product that they were selling at the time of the survey (Table 7).
+Despite the rather small market and the recent start of brands, the results show that there are already a large number of brands out there.
+33 brand names were identified in total.
+There are no clear market leaders and the most frequent observed brand, Swagat, accounted for only 13% of all the brands found.10 Moreover, of all the brands on sale,